UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     I'll also be sending an update in the next few days about our future filesystem plans and mitigations we were working on before this happened.

+#### Latest on Myriad

+  - 2024-01-12 14:00 Myriad: filesystem access restored, jobs tentatively expected for Monday

+    We've restored read-write access to Myriad's filesystem, and you will be able to log in and see all your directories again.
+Here's some detail about how you can identify which of your files were damaged.

+    **Your data on Myriad**

+    During the incident all files that resided at least partially on OST00 have been lost.
+    In total these are 70M files (out of a filesystem total of 991M).

+    We restored files in `/lustre/home` from the latest backup where available.
+Data that was created while the backup was running or afterwards had no backup and could not be restored.
+    For the time being, we will keep the latest backup available read-only in the directory `/lustre-backup`.

+    Files in `/lustre/scratch` and `/lustre/projects` were not backed up, as a matter of policy.
+    All OST00 files from these directories have been lost.

+    Where files were lost but still showing up in directory listings, we have removed ("unlinked") them so it doesn't appear that they are still there when they are not.

+    For a tiny fraction of the lost files (0.03%), there is still some file data accessible, but most of these files are damaged (e.g. truncated or partially filled with zeroes).
+For some users these damaged files might still contain useful information, so we have left these files untouched.

+    The following files have been placed into your home directory:

+     - OST00-FILES-HOME-restored.txt
+       - A list of your home directory files that resided on OST00 and that were successfully restored from backup.

+     - OST00-FILES-HOME-failed.txt
+       - A list of your home directory files that resided on OST00 and that could not be restored from backup, including one of the following messages:
+       - "no backup, stale directory entry, unlinked" - There was no backup for this file, and we removed the stale directory entry.
+       - "target file exists, potentially corrupt, leaving untouched" - Original file data is still accessible, but likely damaged or corrupt.
+Feel free to delete these files if there's no useful data in there.

+     - OST00-FILES-SCRATCH.txt
+       - A list of your Scratch directory files that resided on OST00, including one of the following messages (similar to the above):
+       - "stale directory entry, unlinked"
+       - "file exists, potentially corrupt, leaving untouched"

+    For projects, the following file has been placed in the project root directory:

+     - OST00-FILES-PROJECTS.txt
+       - A list of project files that resided on OST00, including one of the following messages:
+       - "stale directory entry, unlinked"
+       - "file exists, potentially corrupt, leaving untouched"

+    A very few users had newline characters (`\n`) in their filenames: in this case in the above .txt files the \n has been replaced by the string `__NEWLINE__`, and an additional .bin file has been placed alongside the .txt file, containing the list of original filenames terminated by null bytes (and not including the messages).

+    These OST00-FILES-* files are owned by root, so that they don't use up any of your quota.
+    You can still rename, move, or delete these files.

+    **Jobs**

+    We're currently running a Lustre filesystem check in the background.
+Provided it does not throw up any serious problems, we expect to be able to re-enable jobs during Monday.
+We'll be putting user holds on all the jobs so you can check that the files and applications they are trying to use exist before allowing them to be scheduled.
+They will show in status `hqw` in qstat.

+    Once you have made sure they are ok, you will be able to use `qrls` followed by a job ID to release that job, or `qrls all` to release all your jobs.
+They will then be in status `qw` and queue as normal.
+(Array jobs will have the first task in status `qw` and the rest in `hqw` - this is normal).
+If you want to delete the jobs instead, use `qdel` followed by the job ID.

+    **Software**

+    We have successfully restored the vast majority of Myriad's software stack.
+I'll send a final update when we re-enable jobs, but at present I expect the missing applications to be:

+     - ABAQUS 2017
+     - ANSYS (all versions)
+     - STAR-CCM+ (all versions)
+     - STAR-CD (all versions)

+    These are all licensed applications that are best reinstalled from their original media, so we'll be working through those, starting with the most recent version we had.

+    Please send any queries to rc-support@ucl.ac.uk.
+If you've asked us for account deletions, we will be starting those next week, along with new user account creations.

 ### Kathleen